tencent cloud

 if (!file) return;

-// Get the path of the local file to upload
+// Obtain the local file path to be uploaded

 var filePath = chooseImageRes.tempFilePaths[0];

-// Get the extension of the file to upload and then the backend can generate a random COS path
+// Obtain the file suffix to be uploaded, and let the backend generate a random COS object path

 var fileName = file.name;